Masked Auto-Regressive Variational Acceleration: Fast Inference Makes Practical Reinforcement Learning: Experiments

 \section{Experiments}

 In this section, we evaluate the proposed distillation and reinforcement learning (RL) scheme for our MARVAL (Masked Auto-regressive Variational Acceleration).
-We conduct three sets of experiments to investigate (1) the influence of classifier-free guidance (CFG) scales on the distilled model, (2) the acceleration achieved over MAR under varying numbers of autoregressive iterations and diffusion steps, (3) the overall effectiveness and significance of RL refinement across models of different scales.
+We conduct four sets of experiments to investigate (1) the influence of classifier-free guidance (CFG) scales on the distilled model, (2) the acceleration achieved over MAR under varying numbers of autoregressive iterations and diffusion steps, (3) the overall effectiveness and significance of RL refinement across models of different scales, and (4) the generalization capability of our framework to text-to-image generation tasks.